pedroarthurnovaes/file-automation/README.md

 # File Automation

-A safety-first Python utility for validating, archiving, and replacing recurring Excel exports.
+A Python utility for validating, archiving, and replacing recurring Excel exports.

 This repository is a public, synthetic case study of a real operational automation.
 It demonstrates how human requirements and review were translated into a guarded workflow with Codex-assisted implementation, regression testing, and documented oversight.
 It contains no production workbooks or company-specific paths.